 Only the upper class citizens were allowed to wear clothing decorated with Spanish Blackwork; In 1553 an Act of Parliament made it a crime for anyone under the level of knight to wear such clothing.
 1553 also happens to be the year Catherine and Henry divorced; at that time the name "Spanish Blackwork" was changed to "Blackwork".

-We have some great links below that will help you find books, patterns, and images of Blackwork.
+Look below for some great links that will help you find books, patterns, and images of Blackwork.
 Check it out!